 subscription

-Thanks to this, Semly can better tailor the analysis to how the company operates.
+Thanks to this, Semly can better adapt the analysis to how the company works.

 Example: “B2C online store selling furniture and home accessories to individual customers.”